We’re going to tell you something that might catch you by surprise. Your mouth is full of oral bacteria.

 Similar to the bacteria in the bloodstream possibly leading to Alzheimer’s, this bacteria can cause other problems as well.
 One of those problems is heart disease.

 There are several different bacteria that cause periodontitis, which we alluded to above.
 Researchers have found a link between some of those bacteria and the atherosclerotic plaque in the arteries throughout the body, including the heart.
 And we all know how plaque affects arteries, don’t we?
 They dam up the arteries and prevent blood from going where it needs to go, leading to possible heart attacks and strokes.

 Even though it’s difficult to directly link any oral bacteria in the mouth to problems in other parts of the body, you should still take care of your teeth.
 In other words, don’t take chances.
 While the scientists continue their research, you can do your heart and the rest of your body a favor by taking care of your oral health.

 3. High blood pressure

-Researchers linked the presence of oral bacteria and the gum diseases it causes to high blood pressure.
-Studies have found that patients with severe periodontitis also have hypertension.
+Researchers linked the presence of oral bacteria and gum diseases to high blood pressure.
+Studies have found that patients with severe periodontitis (oral infections) also have hypertension.
 According to studies, higher levels of oral bacteria correlate with increases in both systolic and diastolic blood pressure, indicating a direct relationship between periodontitis and hypertension.

-Researchers at the National Cerebral and Cardiovascular Center in Osaka, Japan, found that the presence of the oral bacteria (cnm-positive Streptococcus mutans) links to certain types of strokes.
+Researchers at the National Cerebral and Cardiovascular Center in Osaka, Japan, found that the presence of the oral bacteria (cnm-positive Streptococcus mutans) may link to hemorrhagic strokes.
 According to the study, 26 percent of the patients who experienced intracerebral hemorrhage (ICH) were found to have this specific bacterium in their saliva.
-However, only six percent of patients with other types of strokes tested positive for the bacterium.
+However, only 6 percent of patients with other types of strokes tested positive for the bacterium.

 Fighting Oral Bacteria Protects Your Overall Health